Robert Lee McManaman

 After her death, Robert met Mardelle Burgeson-Dufort, an acquaintance from college days, at an alumni reunion weekend at Maplewood Academy in Minnesota.
 They married in 1996 and then lived in San Marcos and Forest Hills, California.
-In 2004, they moved to Monmouth, Oregon, where they presently reside.
+In 2004, they moved to Monmouth, Oregon.

-Whenever possible during his career, Robert held music positions in various Protestant churches.
-He also frequently sang in choirs and was a soloist for presentations of major choral works.
-He was a member of the Oregon Adventist Men's Chorus, a group that tours and sings frequently in the Northwest.
-The McManamans were members of the Dalles, Oregon, church, where Mardelle was one of the church's pianists and Robert organized a men's chorus which sings monthly for church services.
+Whenever possible during his career, he held music positions in various Protestant churches and also frequently sang in choirs and as a soloist for presentations of major choral works.
+He was a member of the Oregon Adventist Men's Chorus, a group that toured and sang frequently in the Northwest.
+The McManamans were members of the Dalles, Oregon, church, where Mardelle was one of the church's pianists and Robert organized a men's chorus which sang monthly for church services.

 Source: Interviews with Robert and Mardelle McManaman 21 February 2011and letter from Robert, 28 February 2011; 1930 U.S. Federal Census; Pacific Union Recorder, 12 December 1966, 2; Southern African Division Outlook, 15 December 1956, 12; 15 November 1965, 8; 15 January 1966, 11; Southwestern Union The Record, 22 July 1953; 10 March 1954; The Chronicle of Southwestern Adventist College, 1994, 136; Review and Herald, 2 November 1961, 44; 3 August 1967, 29; CD liner, Helderberg College Choir, A Millennium Celebration, 1948-2000.